Faster-than-Nyquist Signaling in the Finite Time-Bandwidth Product Regime

 The solution to this problem is a unit-energy, time-limited pulse with an OOB power below $\epsilon_W$ of the total power and a maximum ISI below $K_0$ when signaled at the Nyquist rate $1/T$.
 We used the MATLAB optimization solver \textit{fmincon} to search for the solutions.
 Table \ref{tab:optpulFScoeff} lists three resulting pulses for $c=2WT_p=\{4,6,10\}$ along with their corresponding FS coefficients $\{c_k\}$ and the Nyquist symbol times $T$.
 These pulses are designed for the ranges of $\Omega$ shown in the table.

 We now compare the performance of the optimized pulse against other common pulses.
 Fig. \ref{fig:pulseMCCRvsc} plots $R_\text{NA}$ for FTN systems using various pulses, alongside the PSWF benchmarks as detailed in Appendix \ref{Appendix:PSWF}.
-The considered pulses include our optimized pulse from Table \ref{tab:optpulFScoeff} (labeled "modified Makarov"), time-truncated RRC pulses with various $\beta$, Anderson's modified PSWF \cite{anderson2017bandwidth}, the principal PSWF pulse $\phi_{c,0}(t)$ (labeled "PSWF$_0$"), and Gaussian pulse.\footnote{Anderson's pulse is given by $p(t)=\alpha_1 \psi_{c,0}(t) \text{ for } |t|\leq T/2$ and $p(t)=\alpha_2 \psi_{c,0}(t) \text{ for } |t|>T/2$, where $\alpha_1$ and $\alpha_2$ are chosen so that OOB and OOI are both equal to $\epsilon$.
+The considered pulses include our optimized pulse from Table \ref{tab:optpulFScoeff} (labeled "modified Makarov"), time-truncated RRC pulses with various $\beta$, Anderson's modified PSWF \cite{anderson2017bandwidth}, the principal PSWF pulse $\phi_{c,0}(t)$ (labeled "PSWF$_0$"), Gaussian pulse, and half-cycle sinusoid raised to $n$-th power (labeled "$\sin^n$").\footnote{Anderson's pulse is given by $p(t)=\alpha_1 \psi_{c,0}(t) \text{ for } |t|\leq T/2$ and $p(t)=\alpha_2 \psi_{c,0}(t) \text{ for } |t|>T/2$, where $\alpha_1$ and $\alpha_2$ are chosen so that OOB and OOI are both equal to $\epsilon$.
 See \cite{anderson2017bandwidth} for details.
 Anderson's pulse is further time-truncated to $|t|<T_p/2$ and energy normalized in our work.
-Gaussian (Gauss) is a time-truncated and energy normalized Gaussian function with the parameter $\sigma=Q^{-1}\left(\epsilon_W/2\right)/(2\sqrt{2}\pi W)$, chosen to make OOB equal to $\epsilon_W$.
+Gauss is a time-truncated and energy normalized Gaussian function with the parameter $\sigma=Q^{-1}\left(\epsilon_W/2\right)/(2\sqrt{2}\pi W)$, chosen to make OOB equal to $\epsilon_W$.